copernicus-mogley/zkav.club/opportunities/README.md

 ### Paid gigs

 Join a skill network for workshops, transcription, event production, post‑production, and more.

+*These gigs are paid per contribution.*

 Work appears around events and funding.
 When something fits your skills, we’ll reach out with the scope and pay.